-In future permit years JTCC will, at a minimum, select one strategy from the table above.
-This proposed strategy will be included in the annual MS4 Program Plan update and implementation will be reported during the annual MS4 reporting process.
+Similarly, BCC plans in future permit years, at a minimum, to continue to select one strategy from the table above.
+This proposed strategy will be included in the annual MS4 Program Plan update and implementation will be reported during the annual MS4 reporting process and will address either urban wildlife and/or pet waste.